chriscohen/codeception-drupal-content-types/README.md

       If this is set, this element will be clicked and then the field will be filled.
 If not set, nothing will be clicked before the field is filled.
 This can be useful for elements that are hidden behind vertical tabs and would not be visible to the user unless the vertical tab is selected first.
+    - **skippedRoles** is an array of role names that will not be able to see this field and should not attempt to fill it in.
     - **testData** should contain the dummy data used to test this field.
 Each field can be instructed to fill itself with test data and this is the data that will be used.
 Note that unless the field is mandatory and Drupal provides no default value for the field, testData can be left out of the yaml.
 If an array of values if provided, one can